readikus/early-saas-handbook/docs/people/index.md

 * Candidate fell out with previous companies.
 * Late for interview.
 * Not looked into what you do as a company.
+* Don't be blinded by very specific experience.
+We hired an engineer that had been working with the exact API we were integrating with.
+Great.
+Except they worked slowly, and incompotently with the API we were integratng with.

 Test it - think